haproxy/haproxy/doc/lua-api/index.rst

   end)
 ..

-  This example code is used in HAproxy configuration like this:
+  This example code is used in LOLproxy configuration like this:

 ::